-GAUGES-A feature unique to the LX-9 is the ability to be able to constantly see where your most critical settings are at.
-At a glance, you will be able to tell what your Sensitivity is at, what level of IR you are operating at, how high your Target Adjust is, your range, and battery status displayed in volts.
-If you have the camera operating, you will also see camera depth and temperature.
+GAUGES - A feature unique to the Marcum Digital Sonar is the ability to be able to constantly see where your most critical settings are at.
+At a glance, you will be able to see what your sensitivity level is, what level of IR you are operating at, how high your Target Adjust is, your range, and battery status displayed in volts.
 The gauges can be turned on or off by pressing MENU, highlighting "Gauge Display", and making your selection.
 Where the gauges display will depend on which screen configuration you have selected.
-Gauges cannot be displayed if you are only operating one or both of the scrolling graphs, and in "Heads Up" and "Split Screen" view mode some of the graphics will not be visible.
-None of the gauges will display in "Camera Mode" other than camera head temp, camera head direction, and camera head depth.